Kendrick Lamar closes Glastonbury 2022 in a crown of thorns on the Pyramid Stage

 US rapper Kendrick Lamar’s anticipated headline set closes a weekend of live music at Worthy Farm

-The final day at Glastonbury brings beautiful weather and fantastic live music.
+The final day at Glastonbury ended with a jaw-dropping performance by American rapper Kendrick Lamar.

-Although Paul McCartney fans are likely still reeling from his jaw-dropping headline set on Saturday night, there’s been plenty for fans to get stuck into already today (Sunday 26 June).
+Over the course of five days, fans danced to performances by top artists such as Paul McCartney, Little Simz, Pet Shop Boys, Sam Fender, and Billie Eilish.

-George Ezra turned up at the John Peel stage in what was possibly the worst-kept secret set in Glastonbury history, while jazz-fusion legend Herbie Hencock delighted crowds relaxing at the Pyramid stage with a virtuosic performance.
+On the last day of the festival, George Ezra turned up at the John Peel stage in what was possibly the worst-kept secret set in Glastonbury history, while jazz-fusion legend Herbie Hencock delighted crowds relaxing at the Pyramid stage with a virtuosic performance.

-Then we had sets from Elbow, Megan Thee Stallion, McFly, US artist Lorde, the Pet Shop Boys, and Sunday’s jaw-dropping Pyramid Stage headliner, Kendrick Lamar.
+Then we had sets from Elbow, Megan Thee Stallion, McFly, US artist Lorde, DakhaBrakha, Burna Boy, Olivia Rodrigo, and Kacey Musgraves.

 Follow live updates below: